ROM-Based Stochastic Optimization for a Continuous Manufacturing Process: System description and optimization strategy

-For constructing the ROM, the main parameters describing the material and the process are condensed considering variability levels for process and material uncertainty, but also taking into account modeling epistemic errors, such as the microwave heating phenomena.
-The variability ranges considered in the system are summarized in Table~\ref{ref_values}.
+For constructing the ROM, the main parameters describing the material and the process were condensed considering variability levels for process and material uncertainty, and also taking into account epistemic errors {arising from modeling simplifications}, such as the microwave heating phenomena. {The variability ranges considered in the system, which were also determined in the previously cited works based on experimental tests and benchmark simulations with the models, are summarized in Table~\ref{ref_values}}.
 The table distinguishes between uncertain (unc.) and deterministic (det.) parameters.
-The former are those that cannot be accurately controlled or that correspond with physical processes whose physical description in the model is uncertain.
-The latter correspond with the process parameters that can be accurately controlled (controllable parameter).
-The parameters include those from the different process phases: extrusion speed through the die, pressure in both cavities (corresponding to the two extruded materials), ratio of RPM related with the different screw speed for both materials in order to compensate the different foaming behaviour, heat in infrared and microwave ovens (ratio with respect to the nominal value), temperature in the two gas ovens.
-The stochastic nature of the extrusion speed and the nominal heat in the microwave comes from the process uncertainty and epistemic errors from its simulation in the detailed FE model.
-The material parameters and their uncertainty are summarized after a sensitivity analysis into the foaming expansion coefficient \cite{Viejo2022}.
-Figure \ref{method_image} summarizes the methodology used in this work.
+The former are those that cannot be accurately controlled or that correspond to physical processes whose description in the model is uncertain. {The vector $u \in \mathbb{R}^3$ will be used to denote the array formed by these three parameters.
+On the other hand, the deterministic ones correspond to the process parameters that can be accurately controlled.
+Mathematically, these will be represented by means of the vector $c \in \mathbb{R}^6$.} The parameters include those from the different process phases: extrusion speed through the die, pressure in the two cavities (corresponding to the two extruded materials), ratio of RPM related with the different screw speeds for both materials in order to compensate the different foaming behavior, heat in infrared and microwave ovens (ratio with respect to the nominal value), and temperature in the two gas ovens.
+The stochastic nature of the extrusion speed and the nominal heat in the microwave results from the process uncertainty and epistemic errors from its simulation in the detailed FE model.